isabella232/markup_test_cases/wealth_dynamics.md

 ### Inequality Measures

-Let\'s look at how inequality varies with returns on financial assets.
+Let's look at how inequality varies with returns on financial assets.

 The next function generates a cross section and then computes the Lorenz curve and Gini coefficient.